MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/analytics-predictive-work-duration.md

 At the top of the report, you'll find a few ways to filter or slice the data.

-- **Date**: This filter sets the duration, which includes the following options:
+- **Date**: This filter lets you select the future date (next seven days).
-  - Last 3 months
-  - Last 6 months
-  - Last 1 year
-  - Last 2 years
-- **Territory**: This filter lists resource territories and filters resources.
+- **Territory**: This filter lets you select from the list of resource territories.
-- **Incident type**: This filter lets you sort by a list of incident types.
+- **Incident type**: This filter lets you select from the list of incident types.

 ### Key performance indicators (KPIs)